Jeenode micro as weather monitor

 I am planning to run the nodes with LiPo batteries and have them out of the way, so the size of the Jeenode SMD/USB is also acceptable, assuming any extra consumption does not increase battery size too much (for a 1+ year runtime)

 Also, is consumption of the Jeenode USB significantly higher than the SMD version?

 I had a brief look at ESP8266 boards (which are too power hungry for my needs) and read that the regulator and UART are responsible for most power drain during sleep there.

 Does the same apply to the Jeenode USB compared to the SMD?

-RE: Jeenode micro as weather monitor - Added by Rolf 4 months ago
+RE: Jeenode micro as weather monitor - Added by Rolf about 2 years ago

 DHT22 (temperature and humidity sensor), TMP102 and LM75 (temperature) (the latter two both driven via i2c, the first 1-wire), I use successfully with the Jeenode Micro.
 One typical configuration is JM with DHT22 connected to DIO1 and AIO1 and a latch relay (5 V, driven by transistors) for switching a room heater on pins DIO2 and AIO2.

 You have to be a bit careful with the software, it is not enough that the code fits in ROM, the limited RAM is the bigger problem.
 Nested function calls (in C) can grow the stack to overflow the RAM size.
 The compiler doesn't see this, the system is just hanging unexpectely.
 I had to rewrite some code that i used successfully on the normal jeenode in the way to omit nested function calls.